Tatzelwurm

-The alleged creature is sometimes said to be venomous, or to attack with poisonous breath, and to make a high-pitched or hissing sound.
+The creature is sometimes said to be venomous, or to attack with poisonous breath (a common trait in dragons, see atter), and to make a high-pitched or hissing sound.

 Anecdotes describing encounters with the creature or briefly described lore about them can be found in several areas of Europe, including the Austrian, Bavarian, French, Italian and Swiss Alps.
 It has several other regional names, including Bergstutz, Springwurm, Praatzelwurm, and in French, arassas.

 Nomenclature

 The name Tatzelwurm is not traditionally used in Switzerland, and the creature is usually known by the Swiss as Stollenwurm or Stollwurm ("tunnel worm" or "dragon of the mine-tunnels") in the Bernese Alps.
 Stollenwurm may also be interpreted to mean a "serpent" with "short, thick feet".

 Tatzelwurm was the term localized in Bavaria, Germany (with variants Daazlwurm and Praazlwurm) according to an early study.
 But Tatzelwurm has later came into currency in Austria.

 Bergstutz, Birgstutz or Birgstuz'n ("mountain-stump") was the local name used in places in Austria such as the state of Styria, parts of the Tyrol, Salzburg and the Salzkammergut region, and some parts of Bavaria (specifically Berchtesgaden), according to early studies.
 The name was simply Stutzn in the valleys of the Traun and Alm rivers of Austria.

 In the French Alps, "arassas" was the applied name of the legendary cat-headed lizard.